stefanbohacek/location-weather-api/README.md

 API_KEY='this-can-be-anything-1234'
 ```

-`APP_URL` is the url of the app that will be calling your API (be sure to remove any trailing slashes).
+`APP_URL` is the url of the app that will be calling your API.
+(Be sure to remove any trailing slashes).
 You will also need to include `API_KEY` when making calls to your API.
 Make it something random and hard to guess.

 Apply for API keys for [OpenWeatherMap](https://openweathermap.org/api) and [Flickr](http://www.flickr.com/services/apps/create/apply/) and add them as well.